emberjs/website/source/blog/2015-05-05-glimmer-merging.md

 itemController='post'}}`, `{{#each posts itemController='post' as
 |post|}}`, `{{#with someController}}`, etc.).

-Controllers and components both mange a template's "context" (called "self" in Glimmer) and serve as a target for actions.
+Controllers and components both manage a template's "context" (called "self" in Glimmer) and serve as a target for actions.
 Mirroring these semantics, which are effectively derived from implementation details of Ember 1.x's rendering engine, has been a challenge.
 We're confident they